ucsb-cs9/s25/_lab/lab07.md

 Math students utilize heap data structures like you're implementing to solve problems involving the [shortest path between points](https://medium.com/@josephcardillo/dijkstras-algorithm-and-google-maps-b6fc53b01c0a) and to model situations where events happen in sequence.
 Even in sociology, these [programming patterns help researchers understand social networks](https://www.sciencedirect.com/topics/computer-science/social-network-analysis) (like friend groups), organize people into demographic categories, and make sense of complex survey responses.
 By mastering these concepts, you're gaining skills valuable for interdisciplinary work where organizing data, processing things in order of priority, and modeling relationships between objects are important.

 ---

+## Troubleshooting Common Issues

+**Debugging Recommendation**: Test each test, one at a time.
+Use the `.info()` method to check the state of the data structure.

+* `The autograder failed to execute correctly.
+Please ensure that your submission is valid. ...`

+Remove the `print()` statements from your code or place them inside the `if __name__ == "__main__":` block to not interfere with the autograder tests.
+You want to make sure that the final product that you are delivering does not have any debugging statements when someone is importing your code for testing.

+---

+---